In the Service of University Libraries

 How can the SIG-L best serve the international academic leadership community?
 Let us know your thoughts.

-Interested in discovering how mindfulness can enhance your presence, equanimity, and care as a leader?
+Discover how mindfulness can enhance your presence, equanimity, and care as a leader

-Dr. Kelly Miller, a Certified Mindfulness Meditation Teacher and Associate Dean at the University of Miami Libraries, shared her personal journey with mindfulness and highlighted the success of well-being programs at the University of Miami Libraries.
-In our SIG Leadership webinar, she also guided experiential meditation practices.
-Watch the recorded webinar:
+Dr. Kelly Miller, a Certified Mindfulness Meditation Teacher and Associate Dean at the University of Miami Libraries, shared her personal journey with mindfulness, highlighted the success of well-being programs at the University of Miami Libraries, and also guided experiential meditation practices.